Flores Road Trip: an itinerary to travel the best Island in Indonesia

 A perfect bicycle touring or road trip itinerary for Flores.
 Island, East Nusa Tenggara, Indonesia

-This article describes our bicycle road trip itinerary in Flores Island, some added tips on how to travel Flores by bike or any other means of transport can be found here.
+This article describes our bicycle road trip itinerary in Flores Island, some added tips on how to travel to Flores by bike or any other means of transport can be found here.

 We did this route by bicycle, it was exhausting but so rewarding that we still dream of those landscapes.
 If you want to try it yourself check our beginner’s guide to bike touring.
 If instead, you prefer a motorized means of transport for this Flores road trip, you can rent a motorbike or a car both in Labuan Bajo and Maumere.